Dudleya rubens

-Dudleya rubens is a species of succulent perennial plant in the family Crassulaceae known by the common name as the San Francisco liveforever, native to the mountains of Baja California Sur.
+Dudleya rubens is a species of succulent perennial plant in the family Crassulaceae known by the common name as the San Francisco liveforever, native to the mountains of Baja California Sur, Mexico.
 It is a rosette-forming plant with waxy leaves, characterized by branching stems and dull red to apricot flowers.
 It is only found above 500 m in the Sierra de San Francisco and the Sierra de la Giganta ranges in Baja California Sur, primarily on north-facing volcanic slopes.

 Description

 A rosette forming succulent with a similar appearance to Dudleya arizonica, bearing glaucous rosettes with long flowers and erect pedicels.
 Flowering time is typically from April to May, but this can vary with elevation.